omarryhan/nextjs-i18n-example/README.md

 ## Why use

-- Sticking to the React spirit, by having each component have its own set of translations, instead of declaring them in a global `locales` folder. (this has a downside however, read the first point in: "Why not use")
+- In the spirit of React, each component has its own set of translations, instead of declaring them in a global `locales` folder.

 - Fully dynamic translations